MicrosoftDocs/azure-docs-powershell/azps-9.2.0/Az.BotService/Get-AzBotServiceHostSetting.md

 ## SYNOPSIS
 Get per subscription settings needed to host bot in compute resource such as Azure App Service

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.botservice/get-azbotservicehostsetting) for up-to-date information.

 ## SYNTAX

 ```